niceyeti/tutornetes/clusters/base_cluster/go_webhook_example/readme.md

 # Tilt Deployment
 First make sure the cluster is free of any previous artifacts using the cleanup steps above.
+Then:
+1) cd to dev/ and run cert_gen.sh to generate secrets; follow the prompts of the script to populate the secret and mutating-webhook config definition.
-Then merely run `tilt up` or `up.sh`.
+2) Run `tilt up` or `up.sh`.
 To tear down, run `down.sh`.
 Review the Tiltfile in case of any issues; it was very fragile when written, as enforcing sequential build steps was more difficult than it should have been (IOW, things could be working now by mere chance!).
+3) Verify the webhook, assuming you have the busybox image:
+    * kubectl run busybee -n webhook-example --image=busybox --command -- /bin/sh -c "sleep infinity"
+    * kubectl logs [the webhook pod]
+    * The logs should show 'hit webhook!' along with the time.
+This confirms the webhook has been called.

 # Lessons Learned

 Developing a webhook is potentially very disruptive.
 Deployed to the wrong namespace, yaml mistakes, etc., can leave the namespace in a state in which objects like pods cannot be deployed, because they cannot pass the admission webhook.
-When developing a webhook, evaluate the full impact and develop in an environment with minimal collateral damage.
+When developing a webhook, evaluate the full impact and develop in an environment with minimal blast radius.
 Namespaces, labels, service names, state... they all tend to clash.

-These concerns merely call out to correct development mechanisms to control the blast radius:
+Some suggested development mechanisms:
-* adding/deleting and enabling/disable the webhook are first-class responsibilities: start coding these first before coding a full solution, and spiral outward toward lower risk.
+* adding/deleting and enabling/disabling the webhook are first-class responsibilities: start coding these first before coding a full solution, and spiral outward toward lower risk.
 * document in advance how to enable/disable the webhook.
     * label the webhook stack (deployment, service, etc) such that it can be enabled/disabled